 Tropical timber is a popular material that is still quite common in our home-improvement stores.
 Its use entails many problems and disadvantages, however.
 Numerous studies have shown that most of it – in some source countries up to 90 percent – was felled illegally, destroying ecosystems forever.
 Furthermore, trade in illegal timber still has not been banned in the EU.

 Every year, 13 million hectares of rainforest disappear worldwide.
-These figures show that not buying tropical timber is still the most effective way to counter the trade in illegally logged timber.
-Use timber grown locally instead of tropical timber.
+These figures show that not buying tropical timber at all is still the most effective way to counter the trade in illegally logged timber.
+Timber grown locally is a sound alternative.

 Learn more from our FAQs and the following links:

 FSC: The seal of the Forest Stewardship Council, which purports to certify sustainable forestry.
 In the past, however, the FSC has often certified dubious projects or wood from demonstrably illegal logging operations.
-We therefore advise consumers not to buy any tropical timber at all.
+We therefore advise consumers to avoid tropical timber altogether.